bendalab/thunderfish/docs/thunderfish.md

 The following files are generated:

-- `RECORDING-eodwaveform-N.EXT`: averaged EOD waveform
+- `RECORDING-CH-eodwaveform-N.EXT`: averaged EOD waveform
-- `RECORDING-waveeodfs.EXT`: list of all detected EOD frequencies and powers of wave-type fish
+- `RECORDING-CH-waveeodfs.EXT`: list of all detected EOD frequencies and powers of wave-type fish
-- `RECORDING-wavefish.EXT`: list of properties of good EODs of wave-type fish
+- `RECORDING-CH-wavefish.EXT`: list of properties of good EODs of wave-type fish
-- `RECORDING-wavespectrum-N.EXT`: for each wave-type fish the Fourier spectrum
+- `RECORDING-CH-wavespectrum-N.EXT`: for each wave-type fish the Fourier spectrum
-- `RECORDING-pulsefish.EXT`: list of properties of good EODs of pulse-type fish
+- `RECORDING-CH-pulsefish.EXT`: list of properties of good EODs of pulse-type fish
-- `RECORDING-pulsepeaks-N.EXT`: for each pulse-type fish properties of peaks and troughs
+- `RECORDING-CH-pulsepeaks-N.EXT`: for each pulse-type fish properties of peaks and troughs
-- `RECORDING-pulsespectrum-N.EXT`: for each pulse-type fish the power spectrum of a single pulse
+- `RECORDING-CH-pulsespectrum-N.EXT`: for each pulse-type fish the power spectrum of a single pulse

-Filenames are composed of the basename of the input file (`RECORDING`).
+Filenames are composed of the basename of the input file (`RECORDING`) and in case the input files contain more than a single channel with an appended channel specification (`CH`), a 'c' followed by the channel number.
 Fish detected in the recordings are numbered, starting with 0 (`N`).
 The file extension depends on the chosen file format (`EXT`).
 The following sections describe the content of the generated files.

-### RECORDING-eodwaveform-N.EXT
+### RECORDING-CH-eodwaveform-N.EXT

 For each fish the average waveform with standard deviation and fit.